Rashi3108/WiproTrainingJulytoSept/tasks/Python.md

 ## Q5: use the above concepts to complete the below task
 Task: Write a Python script that does the following:

-Checks if a directory called reports exists in the current working directory.
+1. Checks if a directory called reports exists in the current working directory.
     If it doesn't, create it.

-List all .txt files in the current working directory (not subdirectories).
+2. List all .txt files in the current working directory (not subdirectories).

-For each .txt file found:
+3. For each .txt file found:

-Print the filename.
+A) Print the filename.

-Move it into the reports directory.
+B) Move it into the reports directory.